 This is where AI voice assistants are beginning to make a practical difference.

 Voice is also more inclusive.
-For some clients, especially older buyers or landlords, a call is the most comfortable channel.
-Ignoring this preference risks creating a gap in your client experience.
+For some clients—particularly older buyers or landlords—a call is the most comfortable channel.
+Ignoring this preference risks creating a gap in your service.

-But staffing every call is not realistic.
-AI voice can help fill the gap.
+But staffing every call isn't realistic.
+AI voice can help bridge that gap.

 What AI voice assistants can do